Arech/nntl/README.md

 # nntl
 Neural Network Template Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks.
 It is multithreaded, x64 friendly and uses OpenBLAS only as a back-end to multiply matrices.
-NNTL is a header only library and require no other dependencies.
+NNTL is a header only library and require no other dependencies, except for OpenBLAS and Boost.

 ### Performance
 Here is the performance of training 3 layer 768->500->300->10 network with sigmoid activation and quadratic loss function over MNIST dataset (60000 training samples and 10000 validation samples) for 20 epochs in minibatches of size 100 using double precision floating point math.
 NN implementation from [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) on Matlab R2014a x64 is taken as a baseline (it is also uses vectorized computations, multithreading and double as basic floating-point type).
 Hardware in both cases the same: AMD Phenom II X6 1090T @3500Mhz CPU (with all power-saving features turned off) with 16Gb of RAM under Windows 7 (swap file turned off, so no paging occur during testing).
 The CPU is pretty old today, it has only SSE2+ instructions (no AVX/AVX2), so everything should work a way faster on newer CPUs).